 Trained youth leaders play an active role in promoting sexual and reproductive rights in their communities, influencing local and national government, and working with the existing services in Cali to help to improve the care available to all young people in the region.

 Community activities, including hip hop, drama and street art, are organised by the young people themselves as a way to engage their communities in the topics and to de-stigmatise the subject of sexual and reproductive health and rights.

-Case Study: Nancy's story
+Case Study: Maria's story

-My name is Nancy, I am 15 and I have been taking part in Si Mujer's programme for 4 months.
+My name is Maria, I am 15 and I have been taking part in Si Mujer's programme for 4 months.
 I come from a low income barrio where violence is part of our everyday lives.
 Despite this, though, I have learned to keep away from drugs and crime.